Do You Need Pesos in Cancun? Cancun Currency Guide for 2025

 However, since Cancun is such a popular tourist destination for Americans, pretty much all establishments also accept US dollars.

-The MXN-USD exchange rate fluctuates daily but has hovered around 20 pesos per dollar for the past few years.
+The MXN-USD exchange rate fluctuates daily but has hovered under 20 pesos per dollar for the past few years.

 π Check the official MXN-USD conversion rate by clicking here!